This post is about all the great events and activities in New Orleans during the holiday season.

 This beloved ballet is a holiday tradition, and you can catch it this December in New Orleans.

-You have not one, but THREE different productions of the Nutcracker in 2020, in NOLA!
+You have not one production of the Nutcracker in 2023, in NOLA!

 - Purchase tickets here.